 Hot water needs to be available every day of the year, at a minimum of 120°F (49°C).
 Devices that need to have this water temperature are baths, sinks, showers.
-In addition, an anti-scad feature must be added to any valve to these devices, for new bathrooms or when water-supply renovations are done.
-This prevents tenants from being harmed by water getting above 120°F. The minimum temperate that can come out in this case is 110°F (43°C).
+In addition, an anti-scald feature must be added to any valve to these devices, for new bathrooms or when water-supply renovations are done.
+This prevents tenants from being harmed by water getting above 120°F. The minimum temperate that can come out, in this case, is 110°F (43°C).

 Tenants are able to call 311 and report the building for not providing adequate services.
 If this occurs, the Department of Housing Preservation and Development (HPD) will come to investigate the situation.
 If they find you’re not in compliance, then you must attend an OATH hearing, and receive fines if found guilty.

 The fines you can receive are as follows:

 - $250-$500 per day for the first heat/hot water violation

 - $500-$1,000 per day after the first heat/hot water violation